SkiddandoDebug/SkiddandoUser/README.md

-- 👋 Hi, I’m @Skiddando
+- 👋 Hi, I’m @Override
 - 👀 I am interested in programming with high level programming languages
-- 🌱 I’m currently learning Java, in the future I want to learn c++ c# for software development, html, css, javascript for web development and I want to deepen my python skills better.
+- 🌱 I’m I just want to get rich
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ ...
-- 📫 You can contact me on discord for Minecraft Server setup, Custom plugin, Custom skript and SS Lesson DS: overloaded.method
+- 📫 You can contact me on discord with this name overloaded.method
 - 😄 Pronouns: Override aka _s0sa_.
-- ⚡ Fun fact: Mooney $$$
+- ⚡ Fun fact: Money $$$

 <!---
 SkiddandoUser/SkiddandoUser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.